About

 Read more about my research in this Wellesley spotlight article.

-My current research focuses on perspective in language: the ways in which people's use of language depends on their point-of-view.
+Within linguistics, my research focuses on perspective in language: the ways in which people's use of language depends on their point-of-view.
 This includes context-sensitive expressions that describe space and time (tomorrow, here) as well as the ways in which people express their beliefs and opinions (tasty, that jerk!).

 I use a variety of methodologies to look at how people and computers encode meaning in language.
 I use Bayesian inference techniques to model reasoning about perspective in conversation, conduct web-based experiments to understand human language use, and design probe tasks to assess the linguistic abilities of machine learning models.